Human–robot interaction: Methods for perceiving humans

 Methods for perceiving humans in the environment are based on sensor information.
 Research on sensing components and software led by Microsoft provide useful results for extracting the human kinematics (see Kinect).
 An example of older technique is to use colour information for example the fact that for light skinned people the hands are lighter than the clothes worn.
 In any case a human modelled a priori can then be fitted to the sensor data.
 The robot builds or has (depending on the level of autonomy the robot has) a 3D mapping of its surroundings to which is assigned the humans locations.

 Most methods intend to build a 3D model through vision of the environment.
 The proprioception sensors permit the robot to have information over its own state.
 This information is relative to a reference.
+Theories of proxemics may be used to perceive and plan around a person's personal space.

 A speech recognition system is used to interpret human desires or commands.
 By combining the information inferred by proprioception, sensor and speech the human position and state (standing, seated).
 In this matter, natural-language processing is concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural-language data.
 For instance, neural-network architectures and learning algorithms that can be applied to various natural-language processing tasks including part-of-speech tagging, chunking, named-entity recognition, and semantic role labeling.